 So as I mentioned at the beginning, I tend to think that the number is seventy-two.
 There are a number of conservative textual scholars who lean that direction for technical reasons.
 As I said at the beginning, we don’t have time for that right now.
 But I also believe that if it is seventy-two, the Lord could find very useful the number seventy-two in order to organize this delegation of preachers.

-So the nature and character of the mission—we’ve seen that it’s strategically important to prepare the people through preaching and repentance.
-Mission success here means covering a vast geographic area in a limited amount of time.
-It called for dozens of well-organized preachers and teams of Kingdom heralds.
+So the nature and character of the mission, we’ve seen that it’s strategically important to prepare the people through preaching and repentance.
+Mission success here means covering a vast geographic area, limited amount of time.
+It called for dozens of well-organized preachers and teams of kingdom heralds.

-And just briefly, not only was this mission strategically important, geographically vast, chronologically limited in its time frame—subpoint C: We can see the mission is judicially significant.
+And just briefly, not only was this mission strategically important, geographically vast, chronologically limited in its time frame, subpoint C: We can see the mission is judicially significant.
 It’s judicially significant.
-There are practical and tactical reasons for sending these heralds out two by two.
-Solomon said in Ecclesiastes 4:9-12, “Two are better than one because they have a good reward for their toil.”
+There are practical and tactical reasons for sending these heralds out two-by-two.
+Solomon said in Ecclesiastes 4:9-12, “Two are better than one; they have a good reward for their toil.”
 They help each other in times of trouble, provide warmth, support, protection for each other when traveling.
 Those are practical, tactical reasons.

 But more importantly, sending out a pair of preachers is judicially significant as well.
 Together the two of them provide a corroborating testimony to the truth they are preaching, and together they can render corroborating judgment upon that town.

 Well, it’s the same thing here.
-Not only do these preachers go out two by two, corroborating testimony, validating the words and the works of Jesus Christ, but they also go out preaching the Kingdom and preaching repentance and preparing the people for Jesus’ arrival.
-They also provide corroborating testimony to any town that rejects Jesus.
+Not only do these preachers go out two by two, corroborating testimony, validating the words and the works of Jesus Christ, but they also go out preaching the kingdom and preaching repentance and paring, preparing the people for Jesus’ arrival.
+And they also provide corroborating testimony to any town that rejects Jesus.
 Their guilt is going to be established on the basis of these two witnesses.
 And more on that when we get to verses 10-16.

-And so when we go out as Gospel preachers, we proclaim the Kingdom of God, and we call people to bow in repentance before the King Jesus Christ.
+And so when we go out as Gospel preachers, we proclaim the kingdom of God, and we call people to bow in repentance before the King, Jesus Christ.
 We prepare them to embrace Jesus Christ by preaching law and Gospel.
-We tell people that they are sinners in need of salvation, and we tell them that there is salvation by the grace of God in Jesus Christ if they put their faith in him.
+We tell people that they are sinners in needing, in need of salvation, and we tell them that there is salvation by the grace of God in Jesus Christ if they put their faith in him.
 That’s what we tell people.

-So being “fruit inspectors” and all that—that’s not unkind.
+So being “fruit inspectors” and all that, that’s not unkind.
 That’s the kindest thing you can do.
 If someone professes to be a Christian, and there is absolutely no fruit, they may be in danger of going to hell.
-And for you just to say, “Ah, but they said they’re a Christian”—my friend, you’re ignoring the smoke pouring out of their burning house.
-You need to go and tell them, “Your house is on fire.
+And for you just to say, “Ah, but they said they’re a Christian,” my friend, you’re ignoring the smoke pouring out of their burning house.
+You need to go and tell them, “The house is on fire.
 There’s bad fruit and bad works in your life, and you need to be repentant.
 You need to come to Christ.
 You need to find salvation.”

-So true Christians—truly converted, real disciples of Jesus Christ—they’re committed to follow Jesus as Lord, and that’s the fruit that comes out of their life.
-Fruit that is fruit because it’s grown, and it’s grown because it’s dependent on the vitality coming out of the root of the tree.
+So true Christians, truly converted, real disciples of Jesus Christ, they’re committed to follow Jesus as Lord, and that’s the fruit that comes out of their life.
+It’s fruit that is fruit because it’s grown, and it’s grown because it’s dependent on vitality coming out of the root of the tree.
 What’s the root of the tree?
 Christ.
 What’s the vitality in the tree?
 The Spirit.
 That’s why it’s called “the fruit of the Spirit.”
-It’s Spirit-produced fruit; it can’t be reproduced by anybody faking it.
-So any of these seventy-two disciples are true disciples.
+It’s Spirit-produced fruit; can’t be reproduced by anybody faking it.
+So any of these disciples, these seventy-two, they’re true disciples.
 They’re vetted.
 They know the Gospel message, and they teach it to others.

-Look—that’s a lone-wolf ministry, and you do not find that in the Bible.
+Look, that’s a lone-wolf ministry, and you do not find that in the Bible.
 We do this together.
 We do it together.
 That not only keeps us safe, but it heightens the strength of our witness.
 It’s encouraging to do ministry together.
 It also emboldens us, strengthens us as we go out.
 And you know what happens as well?
-It also increases the scale of the seriousness and sobriety of the message that we bring when there are two or more coming and saying the same thing to people.
-It’s very, very important that we do this together.
+It also increases the, the scale of the seriousness and sobriety of the message that we bring, when there are two or more coming and saying the same thing to people.
+Very, very important that we do this together.

-So look—what’s the strategy?
+So look, what’s the strategy?
 Preach, teach the Gospel.
-Preach law, preach Gospel.
+Preach law and preach Gospel.
 Preach sin and righteousness.
 Preach judgment and preach grace and salvation.
 But preach the Gospel.
-Also, we’ve got to clarify our doctrine of conversion, knowing who the true Christians are, and who we need to evangelize—very clear, very obvious.
+Also, we’ve got to clarify our doctrine of conversion, knowing who the true Christians are, and who we need to evangelize, very clear, very obvious.
 And then however we do our evangelism work, let’s organize it.
-Let’s be clear about organizing the work, so that we’re not doing it as a bunch of lone wolves, going out solo, but we do it in teams—pairs, teams, however—we do it together.
+Let’s be clear about organizing the work, so that we’re not doing it as a bunch of lone wolves, going out solo, but we do it in teams, pairs, teams, however, we do it together.

 Well, let me close there, and you’ll get the rest of all this really good stuff in my notes next time, okay?

 Heavenly Father, thank you so much for what we’ve learned so far just in looking at the nature and the characteristics of the mission itself.
 We thank you for the clarity of your Word.
 The time flies by so quickly, and we realize how much there is to mine out of your eternal Word.
 We thank you, Father, for your grace in saving all of us.
-We pray that you would use us to bring in many more souls into the Kingdom.
-We pray for a harvest here in Greeley, Colorado, in Northern Colorado—that there would be a harvest of souls—and that you would ignite the hearts of your people to go out into the harvest because there is such a need for laborers.
-We love you, and we thank you for the time we’ve had together this morning.
-In Jesus’ name.
+We pray that you would use us to bring in many more souls into the kingdom.
+We pray for a, a harvest here in Greeley, Colorado, in northern Colorado, that you would, that there would be a harvest of souls and you would ignite the hearts of your people to go out into the harvest because there is such a need for laborers.
+We love you, we thank you for the time we’ve had together this morning.
+In Jesus’ name we pray.
 Amen.